nandiraju/jQueryTween/README.md

 TO DO / known issues
 ======
 * tween to relative values (such as "+200" or "-150") does not work properly with some properties
-* tween transform translate only supports pixels as unit
 * tweening background position only works for percent values
 * tween chaining is not implemented
-* tween play/pause is not implemented
+* tween stop/play/pause is not implemented
 * does not tween text properties, spacing, etc, only what's shown in the examples
 * scroll events are only available for document.body, no other containers available